Bubbajohn1/drawing/README.md

-a drawing library for roblox made for people like me who cant figure out synapse x drawing lib.
+a drawing library for roblox made for people like me who cant figure out synapse x drawing lib. this is basically just the synapse x drawing lib but made with roblox gui stuff

-## why use this over synapse x drawing lib?
+## why use this over other drawing libs?
 * 1: Its easier to understand
 * 2: Its built with more features
 * 3: idk